How Long Does a King Size Mattress Last?

 Key Takeaways

-What is Inclined Bed Therapy (IBT)?
+What Is Inclined Bed Therapy (IBT)?

-Why Your Mattress Matters in IBT
+Why Your Mattress Choice Matters on an Incline

-Best mattresses for IBT designed to align with elevation needs
+Best Mattresses for IBT designed to align with elevation needs

-Top Features to Look for in IBT-Compatible Mattresses
+Top Features to Look For

-1. Flexibility and Adjustable Base Compatibility
+1. Flexibility and Adjustable-Base Compatibility

-2. Pressure Relief and Support
+2. Pressure Relief and Zoned Support

 3. Breathability and Temperature Regulation

-Best mattresses for IBT made with breathable materials for better airflow
+Best Mattresses for IBT made with breathable materials for better airflow

 Best Mattress Types for IBT